-The United States has conducted multiple tests of technologies for close approach and rendezvous in both LEO and GEO, along with tracking, targeting, and intercept technologies that could lead to a co-orbital ASAT capability.
+The United States has conducted multiple tests of technologies for RPO in both LEO and GEO, along with tracking, targeting, and intercept technologies that could lead to a co-orbital ASAT capability.
 These tests and demonstrations were conducted for other non-offensive missions, such as missile defense, on-orbit inspections, and satellite servicing, and the United States does not have an acknowledged program to develop co-orbital capabilities.
 However, the United States possesses the technological capability to develop a co-orbital capability in a short period of time if it chooses to.

 While the United States does not have an operational, acknowledged DA-ASAT capability, it does have operational midcourse missile defense interceptors that have been demonstrated in an ASAT role against low LEO satellites.
+The

-The United States has developed dedicated DA-ASATs in the past, both conventional and nuclear-tipped, and likely possesses the ability to do so in the near future should it choose so.
+United States has developed dedicated DA-ASATs in the past, both conventional and nuclear-tipped, and likely possesses the ability to do so in the near future should it choose so.

 The United States has an operational EW counterspace system, the Counter Communications System (CCS), which can be deployed globally to provide uplink jamming capability against geostationary communications satellites.
-The United States likely has the capability to jam global navigation satellite service receivers (GPS, GLONASS, Beidou) within a local area of operation to prevent their effective use by adversaries.
-In addition to interfering with adversarial use of satellite navigation, the Navigation Warfare program seeks to assure the availability of GPS services for U.S. military units in operations.
-The effectiveness of measures to counter adversarial GPS jamming and spoofing operations is not known.
+Through its Navigation Warfare program, the United States has the capability to jam global the civil signals of global navigation satellite services (GPS, GLONASS, Beidou) within a local area of operation to prevent their effective use by adversaries and has demonstrated doing so in several military exercises.
+The U.S. likely has the ability to jam military GNSS signals as well, although the effectiveness is difficult to assess based on publicly-available information.
+The effectiveness of U.S. measures to counter adversarial jamming and spoofing operations against military GPS signals is not known.